Real-time reinforcement learning for turbulent state-dependent control in a bluff-body wake: Introduction

-In this work, we present Reinforcement Learning for Environmental Adaptation and Control of Turbulence (REACT), a real-time RL-based platform for feedback turbulence control, and experimentally validate its performance in the fully turbulent wake of a road vehicle model~\citep{ahmed1984some} in a real-world wind tunnel environment at turbulent Reynolds numbers ($Re$) from 161,700 to 294,000.
-REACT learns efficiently from sparse, on-body pressure measurements to dynamically suppress spatio-temporal coherent structures and achieve net energy savings, without prior knowledge of flow physics.
-A physics-informed training strategy, by recasting observations and rewards in dimensionless physical groups, enables a single, offline-trained controller to generalize robustly across a wide range of operating speeds.
-To our knowledge, this is the first demonstration of a fully autonomous, dynamic, generalizable, and interpretable turbulence controller achieving real-world aerodynamic resistance reduction and energy savings.
+In this work, we present Reinforcement Learning for Environmental Adaptation and Control of Turbulence (REACT), a real-time RL-based platform for closed-loop control of turbulent wake dynamics, and experimentally validate its performance in the fully turbulent wake of a Ahmed-body model~\cite{ahmed1984some} in a wind-tunnel experiment at turbulent Reynolds numbers ($Re$) from 86,400 to 518,400.
+Rather than addressing a flow separation/reattachment problem, the current configuration has a fixed separation topology, and REACT acts on the already separated turbulent wake to regulate the turbulent dynamics.
+REACT learns efficiently from sparse, on-body pressure measurements to dynamically suppress spatio-temporal coherent structures and autonomously achieve net energy savings.
+By \emph{autonomous}, we mean the feedback law was discovered model-free via learning directly from real-time experimental interaction--without human intervention, and crucially, without relying on prescribed reduced-order models, observers, or hand-tuned control structures.
+Furthermore, with a physics-consistent scaling and Re conditioning (i.e., expressing the state and reward as the nondimensional coefficients $C_d$ and ${C}_p$, which are asymptotically Re-invariant in fully turbulent, pressure-drag–dominated wakes, and conditioning on Re to accommodate temporal-scale shifts) REACT learns a single, offline-trained controller that remains effective across the range of wind speeds tested.
+Together, these elements make REACT an autonomous, dynamics-aware controller that delivers aerodynamic drag reduction and net energy savings across the operating conditions tested in wind-tunnel environment.